Spectra

 Electromagnetic Spectrum

-But the full spectrum of light is much larger than the visible spectrum.
+But the full spectrum of light is much larger than the visible band.
 It includes the very long wavelengths of radio waves to the very short wavelengths of gamma rays.
 The figure below shows more of the full spectrum of light and where the visible spectrum fits into the full spectrum.

 full spectrum